 This prestigious award is one of the oldest press freedom awards, first being presented in 1970.
 Previous winners represent a remarkable cross-section of individuals who have made an enormous contribution to the Commonwealth newspaper industry, particularly in the field of press freedom.

+In recent times the award has been presented by Lord Black of Brentwood, the Chairman of the CPU Media Trust Trustees.
 After a gap of over ten years, it was once again awarded to the Human Rights Network for Journalists – Uganda in 2016.